sfkappes/NG_documentation/docs/source/accessing_system_from_windows.rst

 | Download Moba Xterm from this page:
   https://mobaxterm.mobatek.net/download-home-edition.html
 | The best version is the "previous stable version" that's
-  non-"portable" version.Click on that button to download the .zip file.
+  non-"portable" version.
+Click on that button to download the .zip file.
   Once you have it, right click on the zip file, click on option "extract all", and choose a location.
 Then open up that folder, which will contain two files, one of which is a .msi file which is a Windows